Unlimited recordings + hardcover book

 $99

-Price for additional copy of book
+Price for additional color book

 $69